 The UCAS tariff points are a guide - we'll also consider all the information that you've included in your application.
 We'll also want to see that you're enthusiastic and motivated to take this course and that you have the potential to benefit from coming to university.

 - Full time students should apply for this course through UCAS.

 - Part time students should apply directly to the University.

 - If you want to start in September, you usually need to apply online through the Universities and Colleges Admissions Service (UCAS).

 This is a classroom based course.

-- Past students now work for a wide range of companies from Barclays and Shell, down to small businesses, or family owned businesses.
+Past students now work for a wide range of companies from Barclays and Shell, down to small or family-owned businesses.
 Some students have gone on to set up their own company on graduation.

-- If you wish to continue your studies further, you can progress on to any of our masters programmes in the Business School, and get a 10% alumni discount on fees.
+If you wish to continue your studies further, you can progress to any of our Masters programmes in the Business School, and get a 10% alumni discount on fees.

 "Studying this degree at Derby has placed me in an extremely strong position in terms of my future career.
 It is taught in a manner that links the theory that you learn to the business world by using relevant case studies and current business issues.
 This vocational aspect has allowed me to understand how to apply the business management skills I have learned at Derby to my career, and my current position as a Sales and Marketing Executive."
 Dean Goodman